Sleep No More (film): Production

 In November 2023, the project participated in the Taiwan Creative Content Fest.
 In November 2024, it was announced that the film had been in production along with its cast announcement, including Rachel Amanda, Lutesha, Iqbaal Ramadhan, Sal Priadi, and acting debut of TikTok creator Kev Luqman.
 Apart from starring, Ramadhan would also serve as an executive producer alongside Dian Sastrowardoyo, the latter under her Beacon Film banner.
 Atsuko Ohno of Hassaku Lab and Anthony Chen of Giraffe Pictures would serve as co-producers.
 In December 2024, the project received a €50,000 production grant from Berlinale's World Cinema Fund.
 In May 2025, it was reported that Showbox had acquired the film's international sales rights and would present the project at Marché du Film.
 It was also announced that Roshanak Behesht Nedjad of German production company In Good Company would serve as a co-producer.
+Phoenix Films, Imajinari, Culture Entertainment, Jagartha, Trinity Entertainment Network, Mod Films, dr.M, and TIX ID financed the film.

 Principal photography took place in November 2024 at the Produksi Film Negara building, East Jakarta, Indonesia.

 Release

-Sleep No More was initially set for Indonesian theatrical release in 2025.
+Sleep No More had its world premiere at the 76th Berlin International Film Festival at the Berlinale Special Midnight section.
+The film was initially set for Indonesian theatrical release in 2025.
+It was eventually theatrically released in Indonesia on 4 June 2026.

+The film held its Asian premiere at the Hong Kong International Film Festival and Belgian premiere at Brussels International Fantastic Film Festival in April 2026.

+The film was showcased in the Southeast Asian Frontiers section of the 25th New York Asian Film Festival on 25 July 2026 and had its U.S. Premiere.

+It will be screened in Panorama section of the 59th Sitges Film Festival in October 2026.